 Since the spring is peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has proclaimed May as National Asthma and Allergy Awareness Month.

-Over 50 million Americans are tormented with allergies and 24 million deal with asthma.
-So in May, we're calling out sneezes so you can call in the Experts, for FREE.
-Call Donelson Air Service Experts today to get a COMPLIMENTARY home air quality and comfort analysis at 615-953-9885 or schedule your appointment online
+Over 40 million Americans are tormented with allergies and 24 million deal with asthma.
+So in May, we want to help you stop the sneezes for FREE.
+Call Donelson Air Service Experts right now to get a COMPLIMENTARY home air quality and comfort analysis at 615-953-9885 or schedule your appointment online

-Learn more about how you can help alleviate allergy symptoms inside your home at StopTheSneezes.com.
+Learn more about how you can help ease allergy symptoms inside your home at StopTheSneezes.com.
 Here are some other recommendations from Donelson Air Service Experts:

-Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
-Even if you feel like your allergies are pretty minimal, people are often shocked by the nearly sudden change in how they feel after changing to a more efficient air filtration system.
+Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
+Even if you feel like your allergies are pretty mild, people are often shocked by the nearly sudden change in how they feel after changing to a more efficient air filtration system.

-If you aren’t sure if such a high-performing air filtration system is the right product for your home, there are many options to choose from when it comes to upgrading your home’s air quality.
-Below are several options of air filters and cleaners that you can choose for your home’s health.
+If you aren’t sure if such a high-performing air filtration system is the right product for your home, there are many options to choose from when it comes to upgrading your indoor air quality.
+Below are different air filters and cleaners that you can choose for your home’s health.

 Germicidal UV Light Systems

-Germicidal UV Light System is quite the mouthful to say germ killer.
-These UV lights help exterminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
-According to a review, 1/5th of people who suffered from allergies was also exposed to fungi and bacteria in their ventilation systems.
-Installing a UV light system helps to kill off these allergens and keep your home healthy.
+Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
+These UV lights help exterminate germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
+According to a review, one in five people who suffered from allergies was also exposed to fungi and bacteria in their ventilation systems.
+Installing a UV light system helps to get rid of these allergens and keep your home healthy.

 Humidify or Dehumidify

-Dry air can irritate your nasal passages and take your mild allergies to a full-blown sinus infection in less than a week.
-On the other hand, too much humidity can prompt the growth of dust mites and microbes, intensifying your allergies.
+Dry air can irritate your nasal passages and take your typical allergies to a full-blown sinus infection in a matter of days.
+On the flip side, too much humidity can stimulate the growth of dust mites and microbes, intensifying your allergies.

 Help enhance the quality of your family’s air with Donelson Air Service Experts.
 Call us for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.